Bielectron vortices in two-dimensional Dirac semimetals

 with $m =0, \pm 1, \pm 2, ...$ and where one can take $\phi_4 = 0$.

-Let us now consider a model potential given by $U(r)=U_0/(1+(r/d)^2)$, with Ohno-like on-site energy $U_0$, and the long-range cut-off $d$ is given by distance from the graphene layer to the metallic gate.
-This model potential, which as we will see can be solved exactly, provides a reasonable approximation \cite{Downing15} to the more realistic potential decaying at large distances as $1/r^3$.
-Notably this functional form is well known in optics as the spatially inhomogeneous Maxwell's fish-eye lens \cite{Maxwell}, and remarkably is the simplest exactly solvable model, as the square well does not admit a nontrivial solution \cite{Lee12}.
-The system of Eqs.~\eqref{eq02} can be reduced to a second order differential equation for $\phi_2$, which admits an analytical solution for the chosen interaction potential.
-This solution is square-integrable only if $E = 0$.
-The same is true for any potential decaying faster than the Coulomb potential, which does not support square-integrable solutions altogether, so from now on we consider zero-energy states only.
-When $r \sim 0$, one finds the usual short-range behavior $\phi_2 \sim r^{|m|}$, whilst the asymptotic behavior as $r \to \infty$ is given by the decay $\phi_2 \sim r^{|m|-2 \eta}$, where
+Let us now consider a model interaction given by $U(r)=U_0/(1+(r/d)^2)$, with an on-site energy $U_0$ and the long-range cut-off parameter $d$, which may be related to the separation between the 2D semimetal and the back-gate or to the screening length \cite{Fogler, Asgari}.
+This model potential provides a reasonable approximation to the more realistic potential decaying at large distances as $1/r^3$, for details see the Supplemental Information \cite{Supplemental}.
+Notably this functional form is well known in optics as the spatially inhomogeneous Maxwell's fish-eye lens \cite{Maxwell}, and remarkably is the simplest exactly solvable model, as the square well does not admit a nontrivial solution.